AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/dod-backward-compat.md

 ---
 title: Backward Compatibility Definition of Done | Commerce Contributor
-description: Backwards compatibility in Commerce projects.
+description: Backward compatibility ensures that new code does not break old code.
+Learn about backward compatibility and the defintion of done in Commerce projects.
 ---

 # Backward compatibility definition of done